Published: 6 November 2023

 #MedSafetyWeek 2020

-The theme for 2020 was 'every report counts' and can help others in future.
+The theme for 2020 is 'every report counts' and can help others in future.
 This #MedSafetyWeek patients and carers, as well as healthcare professionals and their organisations are called upon to report side effects from medicines and are advised not to wait for someone else to report their suspicions.

 Read the media statement 'Every report counts' - a call to healthcare professionals and the public to report suspected side effects this #MedSafetyWeek: 2-8 November 2020.